AidanSpeakss/streamer-mode-for-firefox/README.md

 - Integration with experimental feature to call the window hider while unsupported sites are open.

 # Changelog:
-**v1.7.0** - Update in progress
+**(UPCOMING) v1.7.0**
-- Performance improvements, removed unneccessary if statement  (https://github.com/AidanSpeakss/streamer-mode-for-firefox/pull/9)
+- Performance improvements, removed unneccessary if-statement  (https://github.com/AidanSpeakss/streamer-mode-for-firefox/pull/9)
 - Add whitelist feature (in-progress, sorry for the delay, I am a student and have other priorities)

 **(NEW) v1.6.51**